The Fun and Frosty History of Snowmen

 Time to make a snowman!
 But who's idea was it, anyway?
 And how long have people been building them?
 We've got some interesting and little-known facts about these life-size winter creations.

 If you’re a snow lover, you probably get excited when you hear a big storm is in the forecast.
-Whether you appreciate the quiet that snowfall brings, enjoy winter sports, or simply love to play in it, we can all agree that there’s something special about piles of the white fluffy stuff.
-Especially exciting is building a snowman — an inexpensive and fun activity for the whole family.
-But did you ever stop and wonder, who built the first snowman?
-How and where did they originate?
+Whether you appreciate the tranquility that snowfall brings, enjoy winter sports, love to frolic in it, or build a snowman, we can all agree that there’s something incredibly special about the soft, white fluff that falls from the sky.
+One of the most thrilling parts is constructing a snowman — an inexpensive and enjoyable activity for the entire family.
+But have you ever stopped and pondered, who was the mastermind behind the very first snowman?
+How and where did this tradition originate?

 By author and New Yorker cartoonist, Bob Eckstein, for Farmers’ Almanac